Study fascinating and relevant topics like victimology, criminal justice policy analysis and white-collar crime.

 - Police officers who have successfully completed a police academy

 Courses & Requirements

 Your course of study will help you earn the credential you need to take the next step in your career.
-Our online Bachelor of Arts in Criminal Justice requires a total of 82 credit hours: 39 hours in criminal justice, 6 credit hours of electives and 37 credit hours of foundational studies.
+Our online Bachelor of Arts in Criminal Justice requires a total of 45 credit hours for the major: 39 hours in criminal justice core curriculum and 6 credit hours of electives.
+Additionally, all students are required to complete 75 hours of foundational studies.

 Foundational studies courses offer students a comprehensive introduction to a range of subject areas, and help build skills necessary for academic and personal success.